 As with any health condition, it can be difficult for someone who doesn't have M.E. to understand what it's like to live with the illness.
 So your friends, family members or boyfriend/girlfriend might not understand why you need to manage your energy and rest so carefully.

-This page offers information about telling your loved ones about M.E., and is based on things that children and young people with M.E. have told us they found useful when it comes to managing friends and relationships.
+This page offers information about telling those close to you about M.E., and is based on things that young people with M.E. have told us they found useful when it comes to managing friends and relationships.

 To help them better understand the impact of M.E. more generally, you could show them one of our short films, such as the Hidden faces of M.E.
 Alternatively, Christine Miserandino's Spoon Theory is a great way of showing others what it’s like to live with a chronic health condition – you may have seen references to "spoonies" on social media, and this is where they come from.